Colonia del Sacramento - Buenos Aires

 Yes, Direct Ferries offers a wide range of discounts all year around.
 When searching for ferries, senior discounts will be automatically applied if they are available.
 Just select your age range from the passenger options.

 Yes, you can take a day trip between Colonia del Sacramento and Buenos Aires.
-Day trips from Colonia del Sacramento to Buenos Aires by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Colonia del Sacramento to Buenos Aires by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 No, ferry operators currently do not allow cars to travel on sailings between Colonia del Sacramento and Buenos Aires.

-Whether you can bring your campervan on the ferry from Colonia del Sacramento to Buenos Aires depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Colonia del Sacramento to Buenos Aires depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Colonia del Sacramento to Buenos Aires.